 Rethinking Digital + Analog Play

-Digital Whirligig is a playful device that bridges children's physical and digital learning experience.
+Digital Whirligig is an IoT toy that bridges children's physical and digital learning experience.
 By spinning the geometric wooden toys, the player correlates the physical volume of the toys with their virtual 3D models.

 Why do we need new interfaces for digital learning?